 Most of the partners involved in LOTUS have an extensive experience of working with specialised journals and newspapers and have used mass media to promote past or ongoing projects.
-Therefore, they are expected to use the media contacts they already have, and if they do not have any, to build a media contact list.
+Therefore, they will be expected to utilise the media contacts they already have, and if they do not have any, to build a media contact list to target with news about LOTUS.